fulldecent/github-pages-template/README.md

 Your new HTML website will immediately have publishable and documented code, and all these features:

- - Deploy using `rake` (and you don't need to be a nerd to use it)
+ - Deploy automatically using GitHub Pages
+ - Test locally with VS Code and the Tasks feature (uses `rake` behind scenes)
  - Clean folder structure
- - Testing as a standard
- - Turnkey access to Travis CI
+ - Automatic testing using GitHub Actions
+ - Tests for broken links, broken HTML and other problems
  - HTTPS by default
  - Documentation for contributors